Add this to your saved itemsAdd

 JH You’ve got to be prepared to lose the painting too.

 DH Yes, you’ve got to touch it, and bring it back and… I don’t know.
 But I’m enjoying doing it.
-I’m using oil paint (in The Blue Paintings), and I love the drying time of paint.
+I’m using oil paint, and I love the drying time of paint.
 Because it’s all about the layers and, in fact, your tracks in fucking paint isn’t it?

 But I know that it’s taking a week to dry, so whenever I go for it with the white, I’ve got a problem – a wait problem. (laughs) Does my bum look big in this?